PluginCube/SupportBubble/readme.txt

 - Grow your newsletter subscribers
 - Gather users feedback
 - Receive callback requests
-- Floating contact form
+- Add a floating contact form

 <br>

-**How does it work?**
+## How does it work?

 The contact button is accessible from the bottom-right corner of each page.
-When the chat button is clicked the user is presented with a menu of available support options, which you can fully customize to fit your needs.

-With multiple support methods:
+When the button is clicked the user is presented with a menu of available support options, which you can fully customize to fit your needs.
+With multiple support methods such as:

 - Contact Form
 - Whatsapp badge